About This Chapter

 TExES Science 7-12: Chemical Bonding - Chapter Summary

 Refresh your memory on the octet rule and characteristics of ions by viewing these lessons.
-The videos also get you ready for any questions on the TExES Science 7-12 exam that relate to:
+The videos also give you an overview of chemical bonds while you prepare for the TExES Science 7-12 exam.
+The lessons can help you to:

 You can quickly gauge your understanding of each lesson by taking an accompanying practice quiz.
 There are also lesson transcripts that you can check out while you're studying.
 Track your progress along the way with the Dashboard.